Creating an appropriate ticket

 It would also be useful to include information on which environment the issue occurs in (if you have a dev/stage/prod type setup).

 Detail the steps you’ve taken to try and solve the issue, as this will prevent the support team from repeating the same steps and getting the same results.
-You should include the steps to reproduce the issue, as this will help the support team when it comes to debugging it.
+You should include the steps to reproduce the issue, as this will help the support team when it comes to debugging.

-Upon creating the ticket an email notification will be sent to the support team that a new ticket has been created.
+Upon creating the ticket, a notification will be sent to the support team, alerting them that a new ticket has been created.
 We recommend, in most cases, tickets are left unassigned so they can be allocated to the next available team member.
 If you want to add an assignee to the ticket, please DO NOT assign it directly to an individual.
 In these cases, you can use the ‘ce’ groups (ceSysadmins, ceSupport).